vislies/template/README.md

 ## Link to gallery

-When you first create the site, you won't have a gallery (because the even has not happened yet).
+When you first create the site, you won't have a gallery (because the event has not happened yet).
 When you are ready to add the gallery, edit the `_config.yaml` file and change the `gallery-ready` item from `false` to `true`.